Let the image go blurry...you'll see Raffi, I promise. |

 With the preamble done, let’s take a look at the body – or, more to the point, how it got to the graveyard.
 The rest of this post-mortem will stagger between identifying a problem and pointing to a player who, whether by talent or the demands from the coaching staff, may have contributed to said problem.
 With that, allons y!.

-Scraping the bottom of the barrel, finding good things...
+Scraping the bottom of the barrel, finding good things... |

 When the Timbers revived their season – a (happy!) period that (again, arguably) started with home wins versus San Jose and SKC and carried maybe into the Leagues Cup, maybe to the late-mid September home win over the Galaxy* – the flipside of the above equation kicked in.
 Whether by quality – e.g., San Jose was reliably awful this season – or circumstance – e.g., playing key games at home against Minnesota, Nashville and RSL when those teams were at or near their worst – the Timbers played a stretch of easier games from the late-middle of May to the middle of July, and they accumulated points accordingly.

 That run of results, regardless of where you end it(*), gave the Timbers/new coach Phil Neville a chance to prove they had built a team that was, for lack of a better word, good.
-I don’t think anyone expected Portland to beat RSL and Vancouver on the road toward the end of the season– and, honestly, forcing both teams to split a point felt like a positive at the time – but that still pushed the weight of proving that Portland had what it takes on the back-to-back home games versus Austin and Dallas.
-The home record was strong to that point, neither team travelled well and, if memory serves, both hung lower in the standings; Timbers fans had every reason to expect four points, believe in all six and dream of hitting the playoffs humming...which emphatically did not happen.
+I don’t think anyone expected Portland to beat RSL and Vancouver on the road toward the end of the season– and, honestly, forcing both teams to split a point felt like a positive at the time – but that still pushed the weight of proving that Portland had what it takes onto the back-to-back home games versus Austin and Dallas.
+The home record was strong to that point, neither of those teams travelled well and, if memory serves, both hung lower in the standings; Timbers fans had every reason to expect four points, believe in all six and dream of hitting the playoffs humming...which emphatically did not happen.

 All of the above brings me to the central question of the Portland Timbers’ 2024 season: did something go wrong down the stretch, or was a finger-nail’s grasp on the post-season the best-case scenario from First Kick 2024 for this Portland Timbers team?